 You need to know that not all web browsers can work to use Spotify Web Player to play music, because Spotify doesn’t make it support all of them.
 For example, Safari is not compatible with Spotify at present, so for sure you can’t play Spotify Music in it.
 Under such a situation, only by changing to use another browser can you fix the Spotify playback error successfully.

-If you have tried all mentioned methods above but still find Spotify playing without sound at all, the ultimate way you to fix the error and enjoy Spotify playback normally can be to download them as common music files, getting them outside the Spotify platform.
-To do it, TuneFab Spotify Music Converter is the software that can bring you professional help.
+If you have tried all mentioned methods above but still find Spotify playing without sound at all, or want to escape from the problem forever, the ultimate way to enjoy Spotify playback smoothly can be downloading them as common music files, getting them outside the Spotify platform.
+Therefore, TuneFab Spotify Music Converter is the software that can bring you professional help.

-• • Supports various formats including MP3, WMV, M4A, FLAC, ALAC, and AIFF so that you can transfer Spotify music to generic MP3 players in supported formats as you need
+- Supports various formats including MP3, WMV, M4A, FLAC, ALAC, and AIFF

 Step 2.
 Select Spotify Music to Download

-Directly open a Spotify playlist and click the "Add" button, TuneFab Spotify Music Converter will initiate to analyze it.
-You can also manually drag the songs and drop to the button for adding to the converting list.
+Directly open a Spotify playlist and click the "Add to the conversion list" button, TuneFab Spotify Music Converter will initiate to analyze it.
+You can also manually drag the songs and drop to the conversion list on the right.

 Step 3.
 Adjust the Output Parameters

-In terms of the output parameters, you can select the output format and adjust music quality freely as you need.
+In terms of the output parameters, you can select the output format and adjust music quality freely as you need after expanding the conversion list.

 Step 4.
 Start the Conversion

 After all is settled, the last thing you need to do is to click on "Convert All" button to start downloading Spotify songs offline.
-When the conversion is completed, you can access the downloaded songs in "Finished" and click the "View Output File" to find them.
+When the conversion is completed, you can access the downloaded songs in "Finished" and click the file icon to find them.
 Now you can use any media player to play them without worrying about the Spotify no sound error happening!

 In Conclusion